dataliterate/data-populator/README.md

 _where 'n' is your desired number of max. lines_

 ## Filters
 By appending your {placeholder} with one of the following available filters, separated by a `|`, you can use certain operations on your populated strings.
-We will add more filters in the future.
+We will add more filters in the future and you can add filters yourself, too.

 ### 1. UPPERCASE
 You can force your data to be UPPERCASE after populating by appending your {placeholder} with `| upper`.